esx-framework/esx_core/README.md

 ### Installation
-- Navigate to the resources folder and, if desired, prepare directories for organisation (i.e. resources/[core]/es_extended)
+- Download files to the resources folder and, if desired, prepare directories for organisation (i.e. resources/[core]/es_extended)
 - Import `es_extended.sql` in your database
 - Import any other sql files for the resources you are using
 - Ensure all resources config files have been adjusted for your preferences